rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > **justification**
 >
 > This an opportunity to learn from adopters at companies what they struggle with when adopting Rust.

-### To what extent is Rust currently being used by your company?

-Type: select one

-- My company makes non-trivial use of Rust (e.g., used in production or in significant tooling)
-- My company has experimented with Rust or is considering using it
-- My company has not seriously considered Rust for any use [`NEXT`](#approximately-how-many-total-developers-does-your-company-employ)
-- I am unsure whether my company has considered using or currently uses Rust [`NEXT`](#approximately-how-many-total-developers-does-your-company-employ)

-> **justification**
->
-> We want to establish how reliant companies are on Rust.

 ### In what technology domain(s) is Rust used at your company?